zzonyo/trust-docs-test/source/index.html.md

 This endpoint retrieves the summary of trading in the market for the last 24 hours.

+<aside class="notice">It is possible that the accumulated volume and the accumulated value counted for current 24h window is smaller than previous.</aside>

 ### HTTP Request

 `GET https://api.huobi.pro/market/detail/`